-This has been reviewed on twenty eight occasions by Adult Social Care and Health Senior Management Team and a discussion between the Executive Director and Cabinet Member.
+This has been reviewed on thirty-two occasions by Adult Social Care and Health Senior Management Team and a discussion between the Executive Director and Cabinet Member.

-The latest review on week beginning 19 April 2021 notes that following ongoing work by officers the current position is that the additional payments to Shared Lives carers need to remain in place for a further period.
+The latest review on week beginning 14 June 2021 notes that following ongoing work by officers the current position is that the additional payments to Shared Lives carers need to remain in place for a further period.
 This review has taken account of the Adult Social Care: COVID Winter Plan 2020- 2021.

 Payments to full time-Shared Lives carers continue at £40 per week and short break and day support Shared Lives carers will continue to receive the amount they ordinarily earn.
 Officers are liaising with carers who have returned to work to consider if any additional support needs to be put in place instead of providing this payment.
 For full time carers we are seeking to liaise with them in terms of accessing respite provision if required.
-Payments are also being reviewed as and when people with a learning disability and or are autistic return to re-opened day centres.
+Payments are also being reviewed as and when people with a learning disability and/or who are autistic return to re-opened day centres.

 This position continues to remain unchanged but under review as more services re-open in line with the Governments roadmap out of restrictions.
-This decision will continue to be reviewed on a fortnightly basis by the
+There is no change to this decision at the current time and it continues to be reviewed on a fortnightly basis.